-We recommend that Library Services' management complete and sign an annual SAQ and that Columbus Library keep a copy of the SAQ on file to show they are aware of and compliant with PCI-DSS requirements.
+We recommend that Library Services' management complete and sign an annual SAQ and that Holladay Library keep a copy of the SAQ on file to show they are aware of and compliant with PCI-DSS requirements.

 Management Response:

 Salt Lake County Library is currently seeking a system-wide PCI compliance.
 The Library is at 85% completion on SAQ-C certificate based on scanning data from a third party PCI scanning service.
-The Library is also working with the County Information Services to provided PCI Awareness training to library staff that handles credit card payments; training is expected to begin in June 2014 Finding # 6 - Deposits were not always made in a timely manner.
-Risk Level: Low Recommendation:
+The Library is also working with the County Information Services to provided PCI Awareness training to library staff that handles credit card payments; training will be completed by staff by the end of August 2014.
+Finding # 4- The cash drawer can be opened without an electronic record of the transaction.
+Risk Level: Low Recommendation We recommend that all transactions conducted on the point-of-sale system result in an accurate receipting, recording, and accounting of public money.
+Management Response: